rodneyknaap/ATX-286AT-V3E-mainboard/README.md

 - I am testing a 33 ohm resistor in series with the FCLOCK oscillator
 Unless otherwise updated here this is also a recommendation.
 - Putting the VGA card in slot J6 may be advisible.
 A Cirrus Logic card is strongly recommended.
 Many other VGA cards will not operate well with the CPU at above 20MHz.
 In my test case the far right slot J7 was not working well with the VGA card.
 This may have been caused by a bad slot connector however it may also be related to other causes so I want to mention this as a recommendation.
 In my case I experienced some freezing in RealDOOM, which was completely cured after moving the VGA card to J6.
 It may or not be related to the slot connector being bad.
 I also noticed when touching the VGA card in slot J7 I suddenly got a crash.
 So this makes me possibly suspect my slot J7 being faulty, however be aware of this issue and when seen, move the VGA card to J6.
 Best demonstration if any issue is present is running RealDOOM and continually letting it run through cycles of automatic demo games which start running automatically after starting RealDOOM.
 Symptoms of the VGA card having issues are that you may spot pixelation issues near the top status text in red, and freezing which may occur as soon as one minute after the demo is running.
 So in my case as described I found that after moving the card to J6, all the issues cleared up.
 - the memory SRAMs are better soldered more solidly using the thinnest leaded solder wire you can find, using generous flux.
 I have seen pins which look and feel solid however I was not able to measure full conductivity in one of the pins.
-So this can be checked by measuring from the pad edge to the pin near the plastic top of the chip.
+So this can be checked by measuring from the pad edge to the pin near the plastic top of the chip for all pins to ensure 100% electrical connections.
+- active cooling required for the 4 CPLDs nearest the 286 CPU.
+Depending on the ambient temperature, particularly the 100 pin CPLDs require some form of active cooling for example using a 8cm fan.
+If ambient temperature is higher, like in the summer you can run the fan at full speed, otherwise using 5V to run the fan at lower RPM will be sufficient.

 # CPLD projects: verified release 002
 I have uploaded CPLD a project release set 002 for two memory population schemes: